Navigating Volatility – Why We’re Leaning Into Debt

 • Shorter durations allow us to stay nimble as the market evolves

-• And we can structure loans with sponsor-friendly terms, aligning ourselves with developers who need flexible capital during this transition period
+• We can structure loans with sponsor-friendly terms, aligning ourselves with developers who need flexible capital during this transition period

-• At Alpha Equity Group, we’re also putting our own capital to work on the equity side of the deals we know best — infill residential development.
+• We’re also putting our own capital to work on the equity side of the deals we know best, residential land and home development.
 But we are doing so carefully, underwriting with stress-tested assumptions, and leaning on our operational expertise.

 • As we’ve seen in prior cycles, market dislocation creates fertile ground for investors.
-With uncertainty around every corner, we see this moment not as a challenge, but as an opening — a window to preserve capital, generate yield, and position for long-term outperformance once growth does come back.
+With uncertainty around every corner, we see this moment not as a challenge, but as an opening.
+We see it as a window to preserve capital, generate yield, and position for long-term outperformance once growth does come back.

 What to Watch: